quilicicf/Tooling/bash-prompt/README.md

 ## Generate the PS1

-Build the prompt by running `buildPrompt` from the file `buildPrompt.sh` then add the following lines in your bashrc:
+Build the prompt by running `promptBuild` from `$REPO_ROOT/bashrc/Prompt.sh` then add the following lines in your bashrc:

 ```bash
 export BASH_PROMPT_PATH="/path/to/ps1/file"